cjboco/wordfinder/README.md

 ### How to use it

 If you know a characters position, fill in the appropriate box on top.
+To "lock" a character in a position, click on the toggle.
 If there are characters that you know are not used, select those on the keyboard.

 Click on the "Find Words!" button when you are ready!